vippsas/management-api/management-api-guide.md

 }
 ```

-**Please note:** The merchant can not change the information provided in the request, so if
+**Please note:** The merchant cannot change the information provided in the request, so if
 something needs to be corrected, a new request with the correct details must be made.

 When the submitted order has been processed, an email is sent to both the